Skip to content

 You need minimal infrastructure complexity.
 OpenLegion: Python + SQLite + Docker.
 Dify: ~12 containers.

-You need code-first, auditable orchestration.
-YAML DAGs are version-controllable and compliance-auditable.
+You need code-first, auditable orchestration. fleet-model coordination are version-controllable and compliance-auditable.

 Bring your own LLM API keys.
 No markup on model usage.